CristoferSoler/Seel-17-18/programming/bsiWizard/mdEn/C/OPS.1.1.2 Proper IT Administration.md

+Table of content

+[toc]

 1 description
 --------------

 ### 1.1 Introduction

 The ongoing administration of IT systems and components is fundamental to IT operations.
-The system administrators set up IT systems and applications, observe the operation and react with measures that preserve the function and performance of the systems, or adapt the systems to the changing needs.
+The system administrators set up IT systems and applications, observe the operation and react with measures that maintain the function and performance of the systems, or adapt the systems to the changing needs.
 They also perform a number of security tasks: not only do they keep the systems available, they also implement security measures and verify their effectiveness.
-For this they have very extensive authorizations, so it is also very important for the security of the information network to protect the system administration against unauthorized access.
+For this they have very extensive authorizations, so that it is also very important for the security of the information network to protect the system administration against unauthorized access.

 ### 1.2 Objective

 The goal of this module is to demonstrate how proper IT administration meets the security requirements of IT applications, systems, and networks.

 On the one hand, with the implementation of this module, the institution ensures that the activities required in the system administration for the security of the information network are carried out properly and systematically.
-On the other hand, the institution also reacts to the special threats that inevitably arise from dealing with administration privileges and from access to areas worthy of protection of the institution.
+On the other hand, the institution also reacts to the special threats that inevitably arise from dealing with administration privileges and from gaining access to areas worthy of protection in the institution.

 ### 1.3 Delimitation

 The module describes general security requirements for proper IT administration.
 It considers ongoing administrative activities carried out by designated personnel at the institution's sites.
-It must be distinguished from remote administration of IT systems via external interfaces as well as remote maintenance of devices and components by the respective manufacturer or supplier, which is considered in the module * OPS.2.4 Remote maintenance *.
+It must be distinguished from the remote administration of IT systems via external interfaces, as well as the remote maintenance of devices and components by the respective manufacturer or supplier, which is considered in the module * OPS.2.4 Remote maintenance *.

 The subject of the module are general requirements for the administration process as such.
 Specific requirements for the management of individual IT systems and components are dealt with in the module * OPS.1.1.2 Network and System Management *.
 There are corresponding requirements, such as systems installed and put into operation, such as changes and maintenance performed or systems are discarded.